spiceai/spiceai/docs/decisions/002-default-ports.md

 **Why not**:

-- Changing the HTTP endpoints introduces a breaking change.
+- Changing the HTTP endpoints introduces a breaking change in the Spice runtime.
 The cost of the breaking change needs to be weighed against the benefit for local development.
-- Changing the default ports can reduce the probability of port conflict in local development, but there is no guarantee that a developers environment could use ports that would conflict with the Spice defaults.
+- Changing the default HTTP ports can reduce the probability of port conflict in local development, but there is no guarantee that a developers environment could use ports that would conflict with the Spice defaults.
+- Port 50051 is commonly used as the default port in GRPC tutorials.
+Not changing the default GRPC ports has a higher probability of port conflicts with GRPC applications.

 ## Consequences

 - A breaking change will be introduced in the v0.16.0-alpha release.
-Developers using prior releases of Spice will need to make changes to continue using the old ports, or use the new defaults.
+Developers using prior releases of Spice will need to override the default HTTP ports to continue using the old ports, or change their application to use the new defaults.
 - All documents, quickstarts, and samples will be updated to the latest defaults.
 Developers that pulled from these repos before the breaking change will need to upgrade their port defaults.
-- Fewer databases, front-end frameworks, and services run alongside spice for development will have port conflicts during initial setup.
+- Fewer databases, front-end frameworks, and services run alongside spice for development will have HTTP port conflicts during initial setup.